rent-yr-chemicals/DnDTeX/README.md

 * `\BackgroundImage{<path to blank character sheet>}`: Specifies the background file.
 Path syntax is the same as `\includegraphics`: accepts a relative or absolute path, absolute paths must be enclosed in an extra set of braces

 * Fonts: Specified with `fontspec`.
 The class uses a mix of LaTeX's default sans-serif font (for the extra-large, bold numbers) and an alternate, user-defined font (for basically everything else).
-The user font is specified as `\altsffamily` (normal, bold, italic, bold-italic) and `altsffamilysemi` (semibold, looks better for some extra-large text).
+The user font is specified as `\altsffamily` (normal, bold, italic, bold-italic) and `altsffamilysemi` (semibold, used for extra-large text like the character name).
 For the most part, fields using `\altsffamily` will do so automatically with no user action necessary; however, the user still needs to define these families at the beginning of the document (see sample sheet).
 If no font definition is provided, the class will fall back on the default sans-serif font.

 ### Basic Character Details